Hyperacceleration With Bigstream Technology

 Bridging the Gap

 After holding for 50 years, Moore’s Law is coming to an end.
-The law that predicted a doubling in processor transistor count, and hence compute power, every 18 months has ceased to hold largely because of fundamental, physics-based reasons.
+The law that predicted a doubling in processor transistor count, and hence compute power, every 18 months has ceased to hold largely because of fundamental physics.

-At the same time, big data and machine learning are being adopted by enterprises as a means of creating a competitive advantage.
-With input data needs ever-growing in size, these new big data workloads have inspired a new generation of tools such as Apache Hive, Apache Spark, and TensorFlow that are pushing advanced analytics into the mainstream.
+At the same time, the demand for big data and machine learning continues to grow as enterprises use data for a competitive advantage.
+Data demands have inspired a new generation of tools such as, Apache Spark, and TensorFlow that are pushing advanced analytics into the mainstream.

-Large clustered systems have been employed to address these large computations, but cluster scaling alone has its limitations in providing high performance.
-Scale up and scale out strategies can work effectively for smaller workloads, but they run into diminishing returns when cluster sizes (Scale out), or server capability (Scale up) grow larger.
+These tools generally take a cluster of servers to address these large computations, but cluster scaling alone has its limitations in providing high performance.
+Scale-up and scale-out strategies can work effectively for smaller workloads, but they run into diminishing returns when cluster sizes (scale out), or server capability (scale up) grow larger.

-Hardware acceleration such as GPUs, or FPGAs provide a vehicle to provide high performance and, in fact, enhance the gains of scaling as well.
-To date, however, acceleration has had limited success due to a key gap, illustrated by Figure 1.
+Hardware acceleration such as GPUs or FPGAs provide a vehicle to provide high performance and, in fact, enhance the gains of scaling.
+To date, however, acceleration has had limited success due to a key gap between data scientists and the performance engineers working with the computing infrastructure, illustrated by Figure 1.

-Today, there is no automated way for big data platforms such as Spark to leverage advanced field programmable hardware.
-Consequently, data scientists, analysts and quants must work with performance engineers to fill the programming model gap illustrated in Figure 1.
-Though feasible, this process is typically inefficient and time consuming.
+Until recently, there was no automated way for big data platforms such as Spark to leverage advanced field programmable hardware.
+Consequently, data scientists and analysts had to work with performance engineers to fill that programming model gap.
+Though feasible, this process was inefficient and time-consuming.

-The gap stems from the fact that data scientists, developers and quants are accustomed to programming using big data platforms in a high-level language.
+Data scientists, developers and quants are accustomed to programming using big data platforms in a high-level language.
 Performance engineers, on the other hand, are focused on programming at a low level, including field programmable hardware.
-Thus, the scarcity of resources, along with additional implementation time can significantly lengthen time to value of analytics when accelerating.
-In addition, the resultant solutions are typically difficult to change/update as analytics evolve.
+Thus, the scarcity of resources, along with additional implementation time would significantly lengthen time to value of analytics when accelerating.
+In addition, the resulting solutions would typically be difficult to update as analytics evolve.

 At a high level, Bigstream Hyperacceleration automates the process of acceleration for users of big data platforms.
-It is comprised of compiler technology for both software acceleration via native C++, and FPGA acceleration via bitfile templates.
-As shown in Figure 2, this technology yields between 2x-30x end-to-end factor in performance for analytics, but with zero code change.
+It includes compiler technology for both software acceleration via native C++, and FPGA acceleration via bitfile templates.
+This technology yields up to 10x end-to-end performance gains for analytics, but with zero code change.

 Cluster Scaling with Acceleration

-The most common method of increasing cluster performance when data needs grow is scaling.
-Scale up increases the capability of cluster nodes, keeping their number the same.
-Scale out refers to increasing the number of nodes in the cluster, keeping their type the same.
-Obviously mixed scaling approaches that apply both scale up, scale out also exist.
+When organizations need to increase their cluster performance, they typically scale by growing the cluster.
+Scaling up refers to increasing the capability of cluster nodes, keeping their number the same.
+Scaling out refers to increasing the number of nodes in the cluster, keeping their type the same.
+An approach combining scale up and scale out is also common.

-Figure 3 illustrates the two approaches to scaling.
-In this example, both approaches increase the number of virtual CPUs (vCPUs) as the cluster scales, increasing the compute power.
-It is also possible to scale in other ways, such as network connections, memory, disk and other resources.
-In both scale up and scale out, however, the idea is to increase performance by adding resources.
+Figure 3 illustrates these two approaches to scaling.
+In this example, both approaches increase the number of virtual CPUs (vCPUs), increasing the compute power.
+It is also possible to scale in other ways, such as adjusting network connections, memory, disk or other resources.

 Scaling, in almost all cases, yields sub-linear performance increase as resources are added.
-That is, as the cluster is scaled by a factor of N, performance increase is almost always less than N. As scales become large and very large, this diminishing return becomes very severe.
+That is, as the cluster is scaled by a factor of N, performance increase is less than N. This diminishing return is severe at large scale.
 The technical reasons for this are listed below: